chrisberkhout/pricehist/README.md

 ### Show usage information

-Add `-h` to any command to see usage information:
+Add `-h` to any command to see usage information.

 ```
 pricehist fetch -h